focolab/goodplot/README.md

 # goodplot
-templates for making good plots in python
+template notebooks for making good plots in python